monsoonmaelstrom/book2/book2.md

 My mouth finds his again, and my hands wrap into his hair, as I allow him to set the pace.
 I simply want to be closer to him.
 The combination of his body under and inside of mine, his hands caressing the most sensitive parts of me, and his mouth on mine winds me tighter and tighter until ecstasy is crashing around me like twelve foot waves.

-In one move, he lifts me off of him and spins me so that I’m kneeling in the water in front of him, and my hands grip the edge of the tub in front of me to keep me balanced as he comes to his knees behind me.
+In one move, he lifts me off of him and spins me so I’m kneeling in the water in front of him, and my hands grip the edge of the tub in front of me to keep me balanced as he comes to his knees behind me.
 His hands are on my hips as he slides back into me, and with this new angle he’s so deep inside of me it’s an entirely different sensation.
 I rock back into him to get even more, and he holds me there momentarily before he begins moving again.

 “This is exactly what I want,” I tell him breathlessly.
 “Forever.”

-His hands tighten around my hips before he’s finding his own release in a series of shuddering thrusts that leave us both spent.
+His hands tighten around my hips before he’s finding his own release in a series of shuddering thrusts which leave us both spent.

 Eventually he slides out of me and pulls me back against his chest as we both lie bonelessly in the water that’s gone tepid again.
 I don’t have the energy to warm it back up.
-Even still I find myself wistfully saying, “Let’s stay here forever.”
+Despite that, I find myself wistfully saying, “Let’s stay here forever.”

 “Mmm,” Liam says, his fingers tracing across my shoulders leisurely.
 After a few more minutes, he says, “As much as I would love that, I think we should get you out of here.
 The water’s getting cold anyway.”